Jashanpreet645/Birthday-Card/README.md

 - Interactive Animation: Includes a basic animation for the card's opening effect.<br>
 - Simple HTML & CSS: No JavaScript required!
 Just HTML and CSS for a straightforward and beginner-friendly project.

+# Customization
+You can easily customize the birthday card by:
+Changing the message: Edit the text inside the <h1>, <p>, or any other HTML tag to personalize your message.